caltechlibrary/CL-web-components/footer-global.md

 There are two versions of the footer - the standard footer that matches the library website, and a lite version with a streamlined content structure.

-The footers have several options for customization using both attribures and slot to change the content that is displayed.
+The footers have several options for customization using both attributes and slot to change the content that is displayed.

 ## Key Features